Stability of Linear Systems under Extended Weakly-Hard Constraints: Evaluation

-All the upper bounds computed by {\tt JSR toolbox} are greater than 1, while all lower bounds are \emph{below} 1, thus we cannot draw any conclusion about the stability of the considered system using the {\tt JSR toolbox}.
-However, for all constraints $\mks{}{\strat}$ where $m=1$ and $2<k\leq 6$ the dense/sparse SOS upper bounds allow us to infer that the system is stable for all combinations of strategy and actuator mode, and also for $k=2$ under the Skip-Next strategy.
-As a consequence of Corollary~\ref{cor:rho_dominance_mk} the stability will hold also for all $\mks{}{\strat}$ with $m=1$ and $k>6$.
-The computing time and the speedup ratio are growing when $k$ increases, yielding a particularly high benefit of exploiting sparsity for the Skip-Next strategy and Zero actuation.
-For instance, with $m=1$ the computing time of the dense SOS upper bound is between 2.32 seconds (for $k=2$) and 273 seconds (for $k=6$), while obtaining the sparse SOS upper bound takes from 0.43 to 13.1 seconds.
+All the upper bounds computed by {\tt JSR toolbox} are greater than 1, while all lower bounds are \emph{below} 1, thus we cannot draw any conclusion using the {\tt JSR toolbox}.
+For all \ewhc{}, $\overbar{\binom{m}{k}}^{\strat}$ where $m=1$ and $2<k\leq 6$ the SOS upper bounds allow us to infer that the system is stable for all combinations of strategy and actuator mode, and also for $k=2$ under the Skip-Next strategy.
+From Theorem~\ref{th:rho_dominance_general}, the stability will hold also for all constraints that are harder to satisfy; in particular, Corollary~\ref{cor:rho_dominance_mk} implies stability for all $\overbar{\binom{m}{k}}^{\strat}$ with $m=1$ and $k>6$.
+The speedup ratio is growing when $k$ increases, yielding a particularly high benefit of exploiting sparsity for the Skip-Next strategy with actuation zeroing.

-Additionally, increasing the value of $m$ result in harder analyses.
-For the Skip-Next strategy and Zero actuation, it takes more than 1 hour to compute the dense SOS upper bounds with $m=2$ or $m=3$ and $k=5$, and less than 2 minutes to obtain the corresponding sparse upper bounds.

-This follows from the higher number of nodes in the corresponding FSM, thus increasing the sizes of the matrices in $\AA_{\lambda}$.
-As a consequence, we managed to complete the tests with the dense SOS only up to $\mks{}{\strat} = (2,6)$ with the Kill strategy and Hold actuation and up to $\mks{}{\strat} = (2,5)$ with the Skip-Next strategy and Zero actuation.

-To further distinguish this work from the state-of-the-art~\cite{Maggio:2020}, we performed additional tests on $P_1$ and $C_1$, comparing the lower and upper bounds of the JSR for the $\overline{\left<m\right>}_{\strat}$ constraint model.
-Both methodologies were tested using the {\tt JSR toolbox} for all combinations of strategy and actuator mode, with $5 \leq m \leq 10$.
-The results show that our lifted model yields an average improvement of bound accuracy of $10 \%$ as well as an average speedup factor equal to $6$.